tamweiwen2000/TwitterlikeAPICreativeX/README.md

 # TwitterlikeAPICreativeX

-This project is a simple Twitter clone that allows users to register, login, create tweets, update tweets, delete tweets, and logout for the Backend API Practical Test at CreativeX Co.
+This project is a simple Twitter clone for the Backend API Practical Test at CreativeX Co.
 Ltd. (Junior Laravel Developer Job Application).
 It is built using the Laravel framework.

 ## Getting Started